wayne391/symbolic-music-datasets/README.md

 # Lead Sheet Collection

-The collection is crawled from [Theorytab] - a collection of melodies and chord progressions.
+The collection is crawled from [Theorytab] - a database for melodies and chord progressions.
 It contains **4623** artists and **10148** songs in toal.
 The information of each song is stored as a XML file.
 In addition, we also crawled the corresponding video and useful information from YouTube.

 ## Getting Started